 IMBOLC ACTIVITIES FOR THE FAMILY:

 1. Get your garden ready (physically & spiritually)

-Although it is too early to plant seeds in most of the northern hemisphere, this is an excellent opportunity to plan your garden and begin seeding indoor plant nurseries.
-A fun family activity to do for this is to paint clay pots and channel your intention to your seedling's first home.
+Although it is too early to plant seeds in most of the northern hemisphere, this is an excellent opportunity to plan your garden.
+A fun family activity is paint clay pots and channel your intention to your seedling's first homes.

 2. Charm the plough